YunoHost/ynh-dev/README.md

 After SSH-ing inside the container, you should notice that the *directory* `/ynh-dev` is a shared folder with your host.
 In particular, it contains the various git clones `yunohost`, `yunohost-admin` and so on - as well as the `./ynh-dev` script itself.

+**Most of the time, the first thing you'll want to do is to start by running `yunohost tools postinstall` as the first command** (except if you are working on something that happens before the postinstall).

 Inside the container, `./ynh-dev` can be used to link the git clones living in the host to the code being ran inside the container.

 For instance, after running: